Qvery-mm/JB-application/README.md

 The main idea of the vector representation is that code snippets with the same meaning will mapped to simular vectors (respect Euclidean metric).

-Then I specified threshold (in my case it is 7.75).
+Then I specified threshold.
-If distance between vectors will be smaller thus I consider that they are clones.
+If distance between vectors will be smalle, I consider that they are clones.

 ## Requirements